rllacsonjr/MLOPS_HW3/README.md

    ```
    bash scripts/run_pipeline.sh
    ```

-## Usage Guidelines

-- Ensure that the raw data is placed in the `data/raw` directory before running the pipeline.
-- Modify the model architecture in `src/models/model.py` as needed to suit your specific use case.
-- Review the evaluation metrics in `src/evaluation/evaluate.py` to assess model performance.

 This README provides a comprehensive overview of the MLOps project, guiding users through setup and usage.